dadoomer/sentence-transformers-server/README.md

 }
 ```

-The response is of type `application/json` and contains a list of numbers
+The response is of type `application/json` and contains for each document
-representing a vector of norm 1 which can be used with dot-product,
+a list of numbers representing a vector of norm 1 which can be used with
-cosine-similarity of Euclidean distance:
+dot-product, cosine-similarity of Euclidean distance:

 ```JSON
 {